 - Settling the claim– which includes negotiating and concluding the pay equity claim, including implementation and process for reviewing and maintaining pay equity.

 Additional information on the pay equity process is available on the Te Kawa Mataaho Public Service Commission website: Pay Equity Claimant and Comparators Process

 Following chief executives agreeing the claim is arguable, a joint employer and union working group is now doing the work to prepare for the assessing phase.

 6. How will I know if my role is covered by the claim?

-7. Do I need to be a member of the union to be included in the claim?
+7. Do I need to be a member of the PSA or any other union to be included in the claim?

-No. You do not need to be a union member or join a union to be covered by the claim or to be offered the benefits of any settlement.
+No. You do not need to be a member of the PSA or any other union to be covered by the claim or to be offered the benefits of any settlement.

 9. Will my pay change?

-13. I have a received a notification letter.
+12. I received a notification letter.
 What do I need to do?